History of drum and bass: North America

+In 1989 DJ DB (DB Burkeman), originally a British native, moved to New York City to become one of the pioneers of the North American jungle/drum and bass movement.
+DJ DB co-founded Breakbeat Science with DJ Dara and this record label is credited for involving, if not signing, nearly every major early adapter to U.S. DnB including artists such as AK1200 and Aphrodite, Dieselboy, DJ Reid Speed, to High Contrast, London Elektricity to Klute, as well as themselves DJ DB and DJ Dara, plus many more.
+The Breakbeat Science record store opened in New York City became the first record stores exclusively dedicated Jungle, Drum-N-Bass, and Breakbeat music.
+DJ DB is an early pioneer in rave culture in America and is widely credited as being partly responsible for bringing drum and bass to America.
 The rave scenes in Canada and the United States embraced the transition from Breakbeat to Drum and bass around 1994.
-MC Blaise (featured on the song “Naughty Ride”), DJ Dieselboy, DJ Michele Sainte, DJ and Producer Method One, and Producer 1.8.7 were some of the first American artists in the genre.
+DJ DB, MC Blaise (featured on the Datcyde song “Naughty Ride”), DJ Dieselboy, R.A.W. (aka 6Blocc), Oscar Da Grouch, DJ Michele Sainte, DJ and Producer Method One, and Producer 1.8.7 were some of the first American artists in the genre.
 This small handful of DJs, MCs, and Producers spent years in the underground performing in back rooms at raves before the genre caught on throughout America.

-Perhaps most responsible for the extensive introduction of drum and bass to the U.S. during the mid-1990s was Bassquake, a prime time Drum And Bass radio programme created by DJ Michele Sainte. it aired each Friday afternoon into the evening on 103.3FM WPRB which is a commercial radio station at Princeton University in Princeton, New Jersey with audiences in both New York and Philadelphia.
+Perhaps most responsible for the extensive introduction of drum and bass to the U.S. during the mid-1990s was Bassquake, a prime time Drum And Bass radio programme created by DJ Michele Sainte.
+It aired each Friday afternoon into the evening on 103.3FM WPRB which is a commercial radio station at Princeton University in Princeton, New Jersey with audiences in both New York and Philadelphia.
 Also partly responsible was Bassrush, headed by Raymond Frances, presenting House, Techno, and Drum & Bass in separate rooms—making Drum & Bass, for the first time, a major feature at American raves.